 - The Amazing World of Gumball: When Gumball and Darwin are trying to figure out the meaning of life in "The Question", the planets of the solar system sing a "feelgood song" about how meaningless their existence is on the cosmic scale of things.

-- Earth in Rick and Morty is clearly known by some alien species but is not considered important in any shape or form.
+- In Rick and Morty, Earth is clearly known by some alien species but is not considered important in any shape or form.
 Although the Galactic Federation does take over Earth in the Season 2 finale, it only did so to deny Rick a safe place to hole up and didn't have any real interest in the planet itself.
 To most of the Federation citizens, Earth is simply an exotic tourist spot and its inclusion into the Federation barely warrants a slot in the Federation's evening news.

 - This trope was a favorite of Carl Sagan.
 He played with it in his books, in speeches, and in Cosmos: A Spacetime Odyssey.
 He famously popularized the Pale Blue Dot photograph, which is now often shown with his famous quote: